design-first/system-runtime/README.md

 app.start();
 ```

-Now you can bundle your application into a JSON object:
+Now you can bundle your system into a JSON object:

 ```js
 // create a bundle